ivanbogdv/The-brain-games/README.md

 # Description
 Ready for some brain games?
 Five fascinating games await you.
-It won't be easy.
+It won't be easy!

 ## Instructions
 You need a console to play games.